lvalnegri/workshops-setup_cloud_analytics_machine/README.md

     ~~~
     sudo docker pull imgname
     ~~~
-  - run a container with the image *imgname*:
+  - run a container with the image *imgname* (if the image is not found on the machine, the system will try to pull it from the registry):
     ~~~
     sudo docker run imgname
     ~~~